GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast.
 >
-> ~ *David Leinweber*
+> ~ *Joshua Bloch*

 ---
 ## 🏎 Quick Facts